WaysToGo/JavaScript-Series/Day-0/README.md

 var a=[]
 typeof a//returns object
 //else we can write
-console.log(a instanceof Array )// this will return true     this also get tricky because every thing is eventually points to Object so it will return true even for

-console.log(a instanceof Object  )// returns true
+console.log(a instanceof Array )// this will return true this also get tricky because every thing is eventually points to Object so it will return true console.log(a instanceof Object  )// returns true

+so what is the best way to find?
+Array.isArray(a)//hey this will return true finally we got some solution but this is not supported in Ie 8 (who cares about ie 8 :joy: )

+primitive wrapper types
+The things(references ) that are created by default example var a="some Text" var char=a.charAt(0)//first line we set it as primitive and in second line it is behaving like an object with references like charAt() etc

+so how does it works ?

+var a="some Text"//when we set the value the followings thigs are done by browser

+var temp=new String(a)
+var char=temp.charAt(0); //this process is known as auto boxing temp=null //garbage collection

+so it is behaving like an object so can i set values :confused: ?

+as we can see in above example the temp is set to null as soon as we use carAt() so even if we set the value the value will be null :joy: